 District Select - FRCC

 See below for upcoming District Select courses.
 These are FRCC courses open to BVSD students only and are offered after school or online.
-During the school year, District Select courses count toward your total course load.
+During the school year, District Select courses count toward your total course load (except courses offered through UC Denver).

 Check back frequently for updates.
 If you are interested in a course but the date and times have not been publicized, please complete the Google request form so we can gauge how much interest there is.

-To request approval to take a District Select course, please complete the Spring CBG Agreement and Request form found on the CBG homepage.
+To request approval to take a District Select course, please complete the Summer or Fall CBG Agreement and Course Request For

 Requests for District Select courses will be accepted until courses are full or one week before classes begin.